 Virgil Earp largely recovered from his Tombstone wounds and later became a constable in Colton, California, where his parents had relocated some years before.
 He wandered from there to Oregon, Colorado, back to Arizona and eventually to Nevada, where he became a deputy sheriff.
 He died of pneumonia in October 1905, just days short of the 24th anniversary of the Gunfight.
 He is buried in Portland, Oregon, where he had been reunited with his first wife and daughter and the grandchildren he never knew he had.

-After seeing Virgil and Allie off to California and killing Stilwell, Wyatt Earp returned to Tombstone and vowed to hunt down the other Cowboys.
-The vendetta ended about thirty miles east of the town on March 24, 1882, when Earp and his posse, including Doc, stumbled upon the campsite of Curly Bill Brocius and several other Cowboys.
-In the ensuing shootout, Curly Bill took a load of Wyatt’s buckshot to the chest.
+After seeing Virgil and Allie off to California and killing Stilwell, Wyatt Earp returned to Tombstone and vowed to hunt down the other Cowboys, embarking on his famed Vendetta Ride.
+It ended about thirty miles east of the town on March 24, 1882, when Earp and his posse, including Doc, stumbled upon the campsite of Curly Bill Brocius and several other Cowboys.
+In the ensuing shootout, Curly Bill was killed by a blast from Wyatt’s shotgun.

 Johnny Ringo was found dead of a gunshot wound to the head in West Turkey Creek Valley, Arizona, on July 14, 1882.
 A revolver was still hanging from a finger.
 A coroner’s inquest ruled it a suicide, although there were later claims, allegedly by Josephine, that Ringo had been tracked down and killed by Wyatt and Doc.
 In the movie, Doc shoots Ringo in a showdown.

 Johnny Behan left Tombstone in 1887 and moved to Yuma, where he became superintendent of a penitentiary.
-He killed one convict during an escape attempt, but his tenure was marked by brutality and financial improprieties.
-He left Arizona and went east to Philadelphia and then Washington, D.C., working in government positions, before moving to El Paso, Texas, where he became a federal customs inspector, in charge of preventing illegal immigration by Chinese.
+He killed a convict during an escape attempt, but his tenure was marked by brutality and financial improprieties.
+He left Arizona and went east to Philadelphia and then Washington, D.C., working in government positions, before moving to El Paso, Texas, where he became a federal customs inspector.
 In 1898, at the age of 54, he joined the Army when the Spanish-American War broke out and served as a quartermaster in Tampa, where he quite possibly came in contact with future president Theodore Roosevelt, who was in town with his Rough Riders before they sailed for Cuba.
 Behan eventually made his way back to Arizona and died there at age 67 in July 1912.
 Syphilis was ruled to be a contributing cause of death.
 To the end of his life, Behan insisted that the Earps had instigated the Gunfight and that the Cowboys there were innocent.